 Pronouns: she/her

 My style is collaborative, thorough, and multifaceted.
-I get to know my patients well, and prioritize being responsive and nimble with each individual as their needs progress over time.
-In addition to my medical training, I draw on my background in psychology, philosophy, and cultural studies to think deeply about each patient from a holistic perspective.
-I am passionate about intertwining human connection with scientific knowledge to help people feel well, and I believe it is a great privilege to be part of each person's care.
+I get to know people.
+I care about them deeply and stay responsive and nimble as their needs progress over time.
+I believe it is a great privilege to be part of each person's care.

+Since I integrate therapy, medication and skills coaching, there are many tools for growth.
+This allows us to turn vicious cycles into positive cycles, build on gains in one area as we tackle the next, creating lasting progressive change.
 My treatment is informed by my training in psychopharmacology, cognitive behavioral therapy (CBT), psychodynamic psychotherapy, exposure response prevention (ERP), interpersonal psychotherapy (IPT), and mindfulness.
 I also incorporate therapeutic lifestyle changes such as dietary modifications and exercise.
 I have experience with executive function coaching for individuals with ADHD and learning disabilities.
 For sleep-related concerns I have experience with interpersonal social rhythm therapy (IPSRT) for bipolar disorder and CBT-I for insomnia.

 Leah Malhotra, MD